sharatd/Happening-app/README.md

 npm start
 ```

-Note that to point your local client to your local server you'll need to change the `BASE_URL` variable in the `client/src/utils/api.js` file.
+Note that to point your local client to your local server you'll need to change the `BASE_URL` in `client/src/utils/environment.js` file.

 ## Deploying the app